elmiko/elmiko.github.io/_posts/2014-05-21-summit-atlanta-2014-review.markdown

 interesting proof of concept.

 There were two methodologies talked about for achieving the heartbeat failover mechanism.
-The main metholody made use of the Virtual Routing Redundancy Protocol with a modified Neutron server and L3 agents.
+The main methodology made use of the Virtual Routing Redundancy Protocol with a modified Neutron server and L3 agents.
 The second methodology uses Dynamic Virtual Routers controlled by the Compute node in combination with the L3 heartbeat services.
 It was slightly difficult to understand